epsylabs/serverless-builder/docs/resources/functions.md

 service.builder.function.http("test", "description", "/", HTTPFunction.POST)
 ```

-Call to any of the above functions will generate serverless.com funciton with its corresponding HTTP event e.g.:
+Call to any of the above functions will generate serverless.com function with its corresponding HTTP event e.g.:
 ```yaml
 functions:
   Test: